The-Foreigners/The-Foreigners.github.io/objectives.md

 ## Current Tasks

 - Review items:
-  - Check secondary effects, count attunements.
+  - Count attunements: armor, weapon, staff, wand
-  - Inventory wine looted outside of Keys.
+  - Correct wine inventory to 8.

 - What is the date?
 Relative to orc invasion?